LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit3-web/module8/materials/studios/googlymoogly/README.md

 <img src="screenshots/invalid-noname.png"/>

-If they do provide a name, then they are free to submit the form, provided, of course, that their search query matches teh Golden Googly Moogly Rule.
+If they do provide a name, then they are free to submit the form... provided, of course, that their search query matches the Golden Googly Moogly Rule.

 <img src="screenshots/invalid-chars.png"/>